-- 1. Remove the boiler top access door by releasing the M10 nuts and check the fibreglass rope seal.
-Replace the seal if necessary. - 2.
-Remove the burner mounting flange by releasing the three M10 nuts and check the fibre glass gasket, it is imperative that this seal is in good condition Replace the seal if necessary (32/50 and 50/70 models only). - 3.
-Remove and check the baffle retainer, where fitted (20/25, 26/32, 32/50 and 50/70 models).
-See Fig. 27. - Remove the baffles, clean and check their condition.
-Replace any baffles considered to be badly corroded. - 5.
-Remove and check the cap retainer, where fitted (32/50 and 50/70 models only).
-See Figs. 27d, 27e and 28. - 6.
-Remove the cap (32/50 and 50/70 models only) and check the 'rocksulate' gasket.
-Replace the seal if necessary. - 7.
-Thoroughly clean all of the heat exchanger surfaces using a stiff wire brush and vacuum clean all loose debris from the combustion chamber.
-Take care not to damage the base insulation! - 8.
-Remove and check the heat shield where fitted (20/25, 26/32, 32/50 and 50/70 models).
-(See Fig. 27). - Check the combustion chamber base insulation and replace if there is any sign of damage. - 10.
-Check and clean the flue. - 11.
-Replace the items in reverse order noting the baffle positions shown in Fig. 27.

-14.7 Fire Valve.

-Check that a fire valve is fitted to the incoming oil line with the body located outside the premises and the detection element located within the appliance case.
-A fire valve clip is provided for this purpose as shown in Figs 2 & 3.
-Test the operation of the fire valve to ensure that the mechanism operates and that the oil supply is completely isolated.

-NOTE: The fire sensing element must be located on the top face of the burner surround box on RS balanced flue models, as shown in Fig.3, to allow quick detection of a dangerous situation.
+1. Remove the boiler top access door by releasing the two M10 nuts and check the fibreglass rope seal.
+Replace the seal if necessary.

+2. Remove and check the baffle retainer where fitted (20-25 model only).
+(See Fig. 23c).

+3. Remove the baffles and clean and check their condition.
+Replace any baffles considered to be badly corroded.

+4. Thoroughly clean all of the heat exchanger surfaces using a stiff wire brush and vacuum clean all loose debris from the combustion chamber.
+Take care not to damage the base installation.

+5. Remove and check the heat shield where fitted (20.25 model only).
+(See Fig. 23c).

+6. Check the combustion chamber base insulation board and replace if there is any sign of damage.

+7. Check and clean the flue system if necessary.

+8. Replace the items in reverse order noting the baffle positions shown in Fig. 23.

-14.8 Recommission the Burner.
+14.7 Re-commission the Burner.

-- Connect the flexible oil supply hose to the isolating valve and tighten sufficently to form a good seal.
-Where a double pipe system is being used connect the oil return flexible hose to return pipe fitting. - With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
-Push the burner firmly forward to compress the gasket and tighten the two locking screws.
+1. Connect the flexible oil supply hose to the isolating valve bulkhead fitting and tighten sufficiently to form a good seal.
+Where a double pipe system is being used connect the oil return flexible hose to return pipe fitting.

+2. With the sponge O-ring gasket around the burner blast tube insert the burner into the housing tube.
+Push the burner firmly forward to compress the gasket and tighten the two locking screws using a 5mm Allen key.

-Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the gases from the combustion chamber to the burner inlet, or the room in the case of a CF/LLD appliance.
+Note: It is important that a good seal is made between the burner and the boiler to prevent re-circulation of the flue gases from the combustion chamber to the burner inlet, or the room in the case of a CF/LLD appliance.

-On the RS balanced flue model feed the electrical lead back through the hole in the burner surround housing (in the reverse order to that described in 11.2) and fit the grommet into the hole ensuring a seal is made.
+3. On the RS balanced flue model feed the electrical lead back through the hole in the burner surround housing and fit the grommet into the hole ensuring a seal is made.

-- 4. Reconnect the electrical lead plug into the control box. - 5.
-Turn on the oil supply at the service cock. - 6.
-Recommission the burner as described in Section 12.
+4. Reconnect the electrical lead plug into the control box.

+5. Turn on the oil supply at the service cock.

+6. Re-commission the burner as described in Section 12.

+15. Fault Finding

-15. Short Parts List
+16. Short Parts List